Yourco Logo

 What information should never be sent via standard text message?

 Protected health information, Social Security numbers, compensation details, disciplinary actions, and performance evaluations are commonly restricted from standard SMS.
 These categories are treated as confidential or regulated under applicable privacy and employment frameworks.
+Your industry may have stricter requirements.
+Consult your legal counsel before finalizing a policy.

 How long do employers need to keep workplace text message records?